-I’m sure my opinion will change as we explore more of Rocky but, so far, Chasm Lake is my absolute favorite hike in the park.
-It’s actually my favorite trail in all of Colorado so far as well.
+I’m sure my opinion will change as we explore more of Rocky but, so far, Chasm Lake is my absolute favorite hike in the park!
 I’ve done this hike twice; first with a friend in late August two summers back, and second with my mom at the end of last June.

 For the first hike, we arrived at the trailhead at 7:00am on a Friday and already found ourselves parking along the road because the lot was full.
 The second time around, we arrived at 6:45am on a Thursday and had no trouble finding parking; I’m sure all the lingering snow acted as somewhat of a deterrent.